FusionSid/Reddit2Insta-Meme-Uploader/README.md

 Delete `urls.json` and `log.txt`.
 Then run `new.py` It will ask you to confirm-just type `y` and then hit enter.

+Next go to `main.py` and delete Line 128 (os.system('qc')), this line is a custom shell script I made but it won't work on your computer unless you donwload and set it up.

+If you want to learn about this script, look/read [this](https://github.com/FusionSid/Shell-Scripts)

+### 6. **Run/Done**
+Yay youre done.
+If you followed the steps correctly you should be done.
+Now all you have to do is `python3 main.py` and the script will do everything by itself.
+If you turn up your volume the script will say "Done" once the script is done

 ### **If you have any issues contact me!**